 NATIONAL BOLOGNA DAY

-- Favorite bologna sandwich garnishes are mustard, ketchup, mayonnaise, cheese, lettuce, pickles, tomato, and onion.
+Many people enjoy bologna sandwiches with a variety of garnishes.
+Some of those include mustard, ketchup, mayonnaise, cheese, lettuce, pickles, tomato, and onion.

 There is a variety of different types of bologna: